 What are my other options?

-If you feel that leaving your course really is the best decision there's no need to feel ashamed or embarrassed, after all, higher education isn't for everyone.
-There are plenty of alternatives to university and if you still like the idea of studying but would prefer to be in the world of work why not consider an apprenticeship?
+If you decide that leaving is the best decision for you, there's no need to feel embarrassed or like you've made a mistake - university isn't for everyone, and you won't find this out until you've given it a go.
+Explore all the alternatives to university, or if you still like the idea of studying but would prefer to be gaining work experience at the same time, why not consider an apprenticeship?

 Where could I get more advice?